 World of Tanks looks just amazing on Xbox One, the amount of extra detail within the world is astounding.
 The clouds sway over while you're playing to create shadows on the environments and there's actually wind.
 You can see various floral aspects rustling to response and the weathering system looks great.
 Each battlefield arena can also have multiple environmental conditions where it can be sunny one time and raining the next, or even snowing.
 This variation greatly improves the battlegrounds greatly as it's different almost every time on these maps.
 Combat feels the same as it should being cross-play, but the world is so alive.
 In regards to cross-play I'd like to mention that Xbox 360 players can battle Xbox One and vice versa.
 Your stats and vehicles from both versions cross over as well no matter which of the consoles you play on.

 World of Tanks was a great free to play game on Xbox 360 and with Xbox One it performs even better.
 If you love tanks or even the concept of this sort of warfare you'll love the game.
 It's got enough realism mixed with action that it's perfect on the console.
 This is a definite version of the game and it's great that cross-play was possible without holding back the Xbox One version.
 Even after all this it's a free game so there's no reason to not check it out.

-Review Done on World of Tanks Xbox One Edition for Xbox One
+World of Tanks Xbox One Edition Review on Xbox One